triton-inference-server/pytriton/docs/deploying_models.md

 The connection between Python callbacks and Triton Inference Server is using the shared memory passing data between the processes.
 The Docker container the default amount of shared memory is 64MB which can be not enough to pass input and output data of model.
-In order to increase available shared memory size pass additional flag to `docker run` command.
+In order to increase available shared memory size, pass an additional flag to `docker run` command.
 Example of increasing shared memory size to 8GB:

 <!--pytest.mark.skip-->